 “Therefore anyone who hears these words of mine and puts them into practice is like the wise man who built his house on the rock.
 The rains came down, the streams rose and the wind blew and beat against that house and yet it did not fall, because it had its foundation on the rock.”
 Matthew 7:24-25

 If we aren’t paying attention to Jesus’ very words, “puts them into practice”, we can have our feet on the correct foundation, but we aren’t fully anchored into a life that will keep us from being tossed about with each new storm.
 The key to flourishing is the foundation AND the structure of which you build your walk with Jesus.
-The trellis of what we need to adhere our life to is the practices that keep us growing up in our walk, in our spirituality, which will in turn bear the fruit of a meaningful and purposeful life.
+The trellis of what we need to adhere our life to is the practices that keep us growing up in our faith, which will in turn bear the fruit of a meaningful and purposeful life.

 How do we flourish?